darco31/Tuneshack/README.md

 * Javascript
     - Used to implement the change in year on in the copyright section of the footer.
     - Also used to hid the field for the author name in the add post section, if this was visible the ID would appear and cause issues.
+    - Used to remove the alert from the screens.
 * Python
     - Used in conjunction with the Django framework to implement the website.
 * Heroku